Here is a DIY lemon sugar scrub recipe that will deeply exfoliate the skin leaving your body with an awesome citrus scent.

 Citrus fruits like lime, lemon, and orange have proven to have a myriad of benefits for lots of things.

-Not only do the scents of these fruits uplift moods and increase motivation, they do well to support the skin’s vitality.
-They promote healing to the skin.
+Not only do the scents of these fruits uplift moods and increase motivation, but they also do well to support the skin’s vitality.

 Find more about the skin benefits of citrus essential oils below the recipe.

 - 250 gr white sugar

 - lemon essential oil (20 drops)